 Yes, there is one huge benefit of using a paci!
 Research has shown a reduction in the chances of SIDS death by using a pacifier.

-For me, that is one of the sole reasons why I was happy with my son using a pacifier!
+That is one of the sole reasons I was happy with my son using a pacifier!

 Your baby will need comfort in life.
 Maybe they get comfort from it when you are not in the room with them, or maybe they are sick and need some additional comfort.